QUESTION: What is Race For The Rescues?

-ANSWER: The three participating city shelters usually allow you to take animals home on race day.
+ANSWER: The three-participating city shelters usually allow you to take animals home on race day.
 You will need a valid driver’s license or passport and a form of payment in cash or check.
 You will also want to bring a leash and collar for a dog and cat carrier for a cat.
-However the participating Rescue Groups have home check polices.
-Depending on which entity you want to adopt from you must follow their policies and procedures on race day.
+However, the participating Rescue Groups have home check polices.
+Depending on which entity you want to adopt from you must follow their policies and procedures.

 QUESTION: What is the price to adopt a dog?